nottrobin/maas-docs/en/manage-cli-images.md

 maas $PROFILE boot-sources read
 ```

-!!!
-Note:
+[note]
 Although multiple boot sources may be listed, MAAS can only practically
 work with a single boot source.
+[/note]

 ## Select images